openglbook/openglbook.com/_includes/chapter-4-content.md

 (which runs from top left to bottom right), whereas the rest of the matrix contains zeroes.

-Another way of looking at an identity matrix is by the fact that it’s composed of unit vectors.
+Another way of looking at an identity matrix is by the fact that it's composed of unit vectors.
 The column vector for x points in the x-direction, the column vector for y in the y-direction, the column vector for z in the z-direction, and the column vector used for translation set to zero for no translation.

 Our own identity matrix is stored in the `IDENTITY_MATRIX` constant, defined in the `Utils.h` file.
-If you browse through some of the functions in `Utils.c`, you’ll notice that we use an identity matrix for almost every transformation.
+If you browse through some of the functions in `Utils.c`, you'll notice that we use an identity matrix for almost every transformation.

 ## Transformations ##